 If you are a beginner, you might trade infrequently but need good educational resources to walk you through the maze of investing.
 A full-service broker may come in handy in such an instance.
 However, seasoned traders who are active investors could do well with a discount broker.

 Given the volatility and rapidity associated with stock moves, a platform that allows fast execution of trades is essential for making profits.
 It pays well to check out how fast a particular broker’s website launches, even during peak hours.

 A careful analysis of commissions and other fees associated with brokers is very essential for cutting down on your trading costs.
 Often, brokers charge a low commission and advertise themselves to be the cheapest option available but load up all the charges onto other fees.

 Therefore, a careful analysis of the commissions as well as the other fees is a must.

 Discount brokers, in the name of cutting overheads, may not offer the best customer service.
 Look out for those online brokers that offer customer service around the clock and not just during business hours.
 Analyze the various forms of support available, such as live chat, telephone support, email, etc.

 Some brokers offer other financial services such as checking accounts and credit cards.

 Although promotions could make one sway toward a particular brokerage account, it's important to take a look at the bigger picture.
 The benefits of a big promotional offer may be completely offset by higher commissions and fees.

 An online broker offering a wide range of asset classes, including stocks, bonds, CDs, currencies, commodities, options, futures, ETFs and more is a better bet.
 All of these types of asset classes will come in handy in order to build a diversified portfolio (and mitigate risk).

 An online broker is a great way to start investing in your future.
-Whether you’re casually investing to plan for retirement, or looking to get into advanced markets like forex, there is an online broker for you.
+Whether you're casually investing to plan for retirement, or looking to get into advanced markets like forex, there is an brokerage account for you.